 Coursework and clinical residency in the ACPNP program provides didactic and practical knowledge development in advanced pediatric health assessment; family/child/adolescent development and theory; pediatric physiology and acute care pathophysiology; nutritional and pharmacologic management in acute care; diagnostic and therapeutic management of acutely and critically ill children, ethical issues in the acute care setting, pediatric end-of-life/palliative care, and professional role development for the ACPNP.

 In the first year, courses are taken in the Graduate core curriculum, and clinical assessment skills begin in the primary care setting, and progress to the chronic care setting.
 In the second year, the program includes specialty courses in pediatric acute care, and immersion into the acute and/or critical care clinical role, with an emphasis on the student's clinical focus.
-A total of 600 clinical hours are required for national certification by the Pediatric Nursing Certification Board (PNCB) as an Acute Care PNP (CPNP-AC), with a minimum requirement of 50 hours in primary care, and the remainder in chronic/acute care areas.
+A total of 600 clinical hours are required for national certification by the Pediatric Nursing Certification Board (PNCB) as an Acute Care PNP (CPNP-AC).
 Graduates will also earn a Certificate of Completion for the End-of-Life Nursing Education Curriculum (ELNEC Pediatric), allowing them to qualify as trainers for this curriculum.

 Department: Family Health Care Nursing